EpicBlue1/Lib_ECommerce_Dev_T3/README.md

 * Not focussing on the core functionality first.
 * Server crashes (the result of a spelling mistake, the way I pass my data to the backend, and so on.)
 * Keeping track of props ( I utilized a lot of props I kept losing track, a better alternative would be sessionstorage.)

+## Above And Beyond

+* Filter and sort on all product page
+* UseReduser used to update and rerender components

+## Future Implementation

+* Complete individual page: add variations, make add to cart and quantity work.
+* Complete checkout and its backend functionality
+* Orders Page
+* Search
+* Add product qts together if same product

 ## Final Outcome